 If you or someone you love was sexually abused or assaulted in Maine, contact us now.
-Due to Maine’s pending revival window, those sexually abused as a minor may still have a claim against their abuser, no matter how long ago the abuse occurred.
+Due to Maine’s permanent revival window, those sexually abused as a minor may still have a claim against their abuser, no matter how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.

 Go to our main sexual abuse page to learn more about the process of filing a clergy sexual abuse claim.